yangshiteng/DS02-Support-Vector-Machine/README.md

 # Introduction

-Support vector machine is highly preferred by many as it produces significant accuracy with less computation power.
-Support Vector Machine, abbreviated as SVM can be used for both regression and classification tasks.
+Support vector machine is a supervised mahince learning algorithm and highly preferred by many as it produces significant accuracy with less computation power.
+Support Vector Machine, abbreviated as SVM can be used for  regression, classification tasks and outlier detection.
 But, it is widely used in classification objectives.

+The advantages of support vector machines are:

+- Effective in high dimensional spaces.
+- Still effective in cases where number of dimensions is greater than the number of samples.
+- Uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
+- Versatile: different Kernel functions can be specified for the decision function.
+Common kernels are provided, but it is also possible to specify custom kernels.

+The disadvantages of support vector machines include:

+- If the number of features is much greater than the number of samples, avoid over-fitting in choosing Kernel functions and regularization term is crucial.
+- SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation

 ## What is Support Vector Machine?